 Imagine the “oooooh’s” and “ahhhhh’s” when you set that beautiful ham down on the table!!
 As if that crazy flavorful glaze isn’t enough, I’ve also created a delicious mustard sauce to serve alongside, which is great with slices of ham, or on a ham sandwich using leftovers!

-If you’re looking for ideas on what to serve alongside this glazed ham, I like to serve my loaded mashed potato bake, harvest Israeli couscous salad, and some maple bacon buttermilk biscuits.
-For dessert, well you can’t go wrong with a buttermilk chocolate layer cake or my Mom’s famous carrot cake!
+If you’re looking for ideas on what to serve alongside this glazed ham, I like to serve my Horseradish Mashed Potatoes, Brussels sprouts with toasted Hazelnut Butter, some of my Mom’s Corn Pudding, or these fluffy One Hour Dinner Rolls.
+For dessert, well, you can’t go wrong with these red velvet brownies (easy to customize to any holiday!), or my Mom’s famous carrot cake!

 Trust me when I say that you’ll be wanting this ham for MORE than just holidays… we like to have hams as a weekend meal, and then snack on the leftovers for lunches throughout the week.
-Snake River Farms also offers some smaller varieties of Kurobuta hams that would be perfect for everyday meals!
 Give this one a try you guys, I know you’ll love it 🙂

 - 3/4 cups orange marmalade